davidwim/LimeInfo/README.md

-# Gen 3 Battery Info
+# Lime Scooter Gen 3 Battery Info
 Tell the difference between a Gen 3 scooter and a Gen 2.5 scooter.

 Gen 2.5 scooters have a max meter range of 24140, whereas Gen 3.0 Limes and a range of 32km+.